Alright, it’s time to get back to basics with Rimfire vs Centerfire!

 Well, they each have their own advantages and disadvantages.

 The Pros and Cons of Rimfire Cartridges

-Rimfire cartridges do have some distinct advantages over centerfire.
+While most rimfire cartridges aren’t considered “premium ammunition”, they do hold some distinct advantages over centerfire.

 Pros of Rimfire Cartridges

 Rimfire cartridges are much cheaper than centerfire ammunition.
 And the reason for this is manufacturing cost.
 It is much more cost effective to create a thin-walled cartridge with a flattened bottom.
 With lower costs to the manufacturer, the savings are then passed along to the consumer–you.

 Rimfire makes for great ammunition for beginning marksmen.
 Because of the lower costs and less materials needed to produce, rimfire ammunition is limited to lower calibers.
 But that’s ok.
 A smaller size firearm is great for training beginning shooters due to the lower recoil experienced when firing.